 What happens after labour?

 You will be encouraged to feed your baby as soon as possible after delivery.
-Your choice of feeding is best discussed well before labour.
+Your choice of how you want to feed your baby is best discussed well before labour.
 Friends, family and your midwife are all good sources of advice.

 You may need stitches if you had a cut after a local anaesthetic (an episiotomy) or a ventouse/forceps delivery.
 Sometimes women tear as well during delivery of the baby's head.
 You will be given local anaesthetic if you need it - for example, if you don't have an epidural.

-After delivery you will be taken back to the ward.
+If you have had your baby in hospital, after delivery you will be taken from the labour ward to the maternity ward.
 You will be able to feed your baby, if you haven't already.
 One of the nursing staff will wash your baby.
 At some point a doctor who specialises in children may come to examine your baby.
 This is a top-to-toe examination designed to pick up anything that isn't quite right.
 If problems are found you will be asked to bring your baby back to a specialist clinic.

 How long you stay in hospital will depend on what type of delivery you had and how well you are.
 If it is your first delivery you may need to stay a little longer, even if it was a normal vaginal delivery.
 Different labour wards have different policies about discharge.
 You can ask them about their discharge policy when you visit.